 Role of the DfE Subsidy Control Advice Unit

-DfE Subsidy Control Advice Unit (SCAU) provides advice and guidance to Northern Ireland Departments and their Arm’s Length Bodies (ALBs) on both the State aid rules and the UK Subsidy Control regime and how measures can be designed so that they comply with the relevant regime.
+DfE Subsidy Control Advice Unit (SCAU) provides advice and assistance to Northern Ireland Departments and their Arm’s Length Bodies (ALBs) on both the State aid rules and the UK Subsidy Control regime and how measures can be designed so that they comply with the relevant regime.
 This includes:

 • providing advice, at an early stage, on whether a subsidy might be present in a policy or funding/assistance proposal